humdrum-tools/humdrum-documentation/guide/ch21/index.md

 In order to locate picardy thirds, we can look for raised mediants in the `**deg` representation.
 Specifically, we can look for a raised mediant pitch immediately prior to a double barline.
-Our template file (dubbed \"`picardy`\") might look as follows:
+Our template file (dubbed "`picardy`") might look as follows:

 `3[+]  ==`

 Notice that the plus sign has been placed in square brackets.
 The **patt** command accepts only *extended* regular expressions.
-The plus sign is a metacharacter that normally indicates \"one or more instances.\" So placing it in square brackets causes the special meaning to be escaped.
+The plus sign is a metacharacter that normally indicates "one or more instances."
+So placing it in square brackets causes the special meaning to be escaped.

 In order to search for such picardy thirds, we should translate each